 Always use caution when riding your bicycle and be aware of your surroundings.
 Just like driving, pedal your bike on the right except when passing.
 Be on the lookout for people, dogs, road obstacles, and especially other bike riders.
 New Jersey law requires all children under 17 to wear a bike helmet to protect their heads.

 Here are some family friendly biking trails in New Jersey and surrounding areas.
-They are good as a day trip or excursion.
-These selected bike trails are wide enough and long enough to provide a good biking experience for all.
-For some trails you may have to drive some distance to get to, but they are all worth it.
+They are good day trips.
+These selected bike trails are wide enough and long enough to provide a good biking experience for kids of all ages.
+For some trails you may have to drive some distance but they are all worth it.

 Saddle River County Park Bike Path

 Located in Bergen County New Jersey, the Saddle River County Park bike path is a multi-use pathway and is approximately 7 miles long.
 The trail spans from Ridgewood to Rochelle Park.
 You can bike along the trails, passing by other towns of Fair Lawn, Glen Rock, Paramus, and Saddle Brook.
 Along the way, peddle pass 3 ponds, including the Wild Duck Pond Area.